nt255/ai-content-curation/README.md

 - Restrict visibility as much as possible.
 - Use Lombok and Guice injections.
 - Prefix abstract class names with "Base".
+- Use <ins>implementation</ins> names instead of interface names.
+     * (Use interface name only if there can be more than one impl for that interface.)

 # Eclipse Common Issues